julianojstavares/strapi-platform/README.md

 Just create an .env file in the project (inside the root folder) with the same variables as the database and their respective values

 Example:
 > DATABASE_HOST = freedb.tech

+Create the .env file and fill in the variables, line by line

 Then just run yarn develop on the command line and work on whatever is necessary

 Don't forget to check if the .env file is declared inside .gitignore before uploading changes to GitHub